Last Updated: October 27, 2023

 #10.
 High Card: when all your cars are with different ranks and with no combination, like K♥ Q♠ 8♣ 3♠ 2♦

-There are few situations where players can have a similar holding, but you still need to decide the winner of a particular poker hand.
-If two players have one pair hand, the one holding a higher pair will win.
+There are a few situations where players can have a similar holding, but you still need to decide the winner of a particular poker hand.
+If two players have one pair hands, the one holding a higher pair will win.

 KKxxx will always win against JJxxx and so on.